mira-labs/rescheduler-7A63SNcHl8/README.md

                 }
             }()

-8. Checking if a new schedule can be created
+9. Checking if a new schedule can be created
    * Are there any more attempts left or is there no limit (`max_attempts` field in the database is NULL)?
    * If that's the case, create a new schedule `questionnaire.HoursBetweenAttempts` after `event.CompletedAt`
-   * Sent SQS message confirming creation
+   * Send SQS message confirming creation.
-   * If not a "completion" SQS message is sent
+   * If not, a "completion" SQS message is sent.

-   I'm assuming the SQS have to be sent only after the database events are completed, therefore no goroutines are used between them.
+   I'm assuming the SQS messages have to be sent only after the database events are completed, therefore no goroutines are used between them.

    ```go
    if event.RemainingCompletions > 0 || !questionnaire.MaxAttempts.Valid {